 This Diamonbar bracelet has faceted, square-cut diamanté in a sterling silver box setting.
 Its excellent articulation makes this bracelet an Art Deco classic.
-Made in the 1920s, this piece closes with a hidden, tongue-in-groove clasp and figure-8 safety catch.
+Made in the 1920s, this piece closes with a concealed clasp and figure-8 safety catch.
 This stunning bracelet was made for a slim wrist, so please note the bracelet length (6 5/8″) and check your wrist size before purchasing this piece.
-This piece can be worn alone or with line bracelets with colored stones – scroll down to see a selection of beautiful companions.
+It can be worn alone or with line bracelets with colored stones – scroll down to see a selection of beautiful companions.
 This bracelet walked the runway at Toronto Fashion Week for Spring 2019.
 The model wore it with a bridal gown and exquisite flower earrings by Dior.